You guys! I am so in love with this dress!! Remember when I wore it a few weeks ago? Well now it’s warm enough to forget about the jacket – yay!

 Now you are ready to start manipulating your pattern pieces.

-Tape skirt back and skirt front pieces together temporarily.
+Tape skirt back and skirt front pieces together temporarily at the side seam (you’ll need to turn the back piece over).

 Add some pattern paper to the skirt back piece and tape in place.
-Mark your new hem, in my case 31 ¼ inches from the center back of the waist to the hem (on the fold side of the pattern piece).
+Mark your new hem, in my case 31 ¼ inches from the center back of the waist to the hem (on the fold / center back side of the pattern piece).

 On the skirt front, measure and mark 19 ¼ inches from the center front of the pattern piece to the hem (on the button placket side of the pattern piece).